Taking the Hell out of Healthcare

 - Healthy boundaries with self and others

-- Continues education in healthy communication areas to adopting positive communication skills
+- Continues education in healthy communication areas to adopt positive communication skills and reinforce good habits

-- Leadership has a team- or community-oriented emphasis for better collaboration, inclusion, unity, and worker-satisfaction
+- Leadership has a team- or community-oriented emphasis for better collaboration, inclusion, unity, and high group and employee-satisfaction

-- A strong value and skill-set in delegation, seeking to discover the talents and limitations of self and others, delegating tasks to appropriate individuals (not punishing or overly-criticizing others who are not properly trained or naturally skilled in a task, re-assigning duties as appropriate)
+- A strong value and skill-set in delegation that seeks to discover the talents and limitations of self and others; delegates tasks to appropriate individuals (not punishing or overly-criticizing others who are not properly trained or naturally skilled in a task, re-assigning duties as appropriate)

 - Effective coping skills for stress management such as good self-care, work-life balance; expanding healing modalities for stress; observing labor laws

-- Reasonable expectations, including setting reasonable timelines and goals for self and others, abiding by laws (including labor laws and environmental laws)
+- Reasonable expectations set reasonable timelines and goals for self and others; abides by laws (including labor laws and environmental laws)

 - Utilizes a positive reward system for self and others, such as healthy rewards and activities for project milestones and achievements, because it propagates positive behavior and reinforces behavior change

 - Utilizes mindfulness skills which consider the consequences of actions and feelings of self and others

-- Leads by example, keeping a humble, gentle servant’s heart, removes ego, does not expect more out of employees and others than what they are willing to do themselves
+- Leads by example, by keeping a humble, gentle servant’s heart; removes ego; does not expect more out of employees and others than what they are willing to do themselves

 - Takes ownership and responsibility for mistakes and behaves honestly and forthright

 - Makes amends to others, self, and community as appropriate

 - Practices patience with self and others, implementing good "pacing" skills

 - Uses conflict-resolution and crisis-prevention tools; adopts an intelligence-over-emotion attitude

 - Celebrates individuality and diversity, conveying a healthy minimum standard of respect and tolerance for natural differences and reasonable and appropriate self-expression

 Effective leadership requires plasticity in attitudes and thinking.
 We must never grow: